 Threat Taxonomy Evaluation

 In today’s environment, cyber defenders are challenged with exploring their threat intelligence capabilities and understand their position against the ever-changing cyber threat landscape.
 This research evaluation of threat taxonomies uses a qualitative research survey.
 A qualitative research methodology best supports results dependent upon personal opinions and diverse perspectives.
 The primary survey focuses on a large financial services company.
 The risk management department of this company agreed to receive the survey.
 Responses from this source were plentiful with a total of 61 respondents, labeled as ‘Financial Company’ in the analysis.
 An attempt was made to obtain diverse perspectives outside of the Financial Services industry by posting the survey to several social networking forums including information security and educational email list serves as well as professional networking websites.
 Unfortunately, the response from these sources was much smaller with a total of 23 respondents, labeled as ‘Non-Financial Company’ in the analysis.
 The survey began by asking all respondents their industry and job role.
 To represent different perspectives the analysis compares responses from four groups: Management, Non-Management, Financial Company, and Non-Financial Company.
-Presentation of the terms and structure of each taxonomy were straightforward, but minor changes were necessary due to formatting restrictions in the survey tool.
+Presentation of the terms and structure of each taxonomy was straightforward, but minor changes were necessary due to formatting restrictions in the survey tool.

 There is a potential for respondents to favor the presentation format of a taxonomy while presenting the survey.
 Authors of the taxonomies use various formatting styles in publications, but to avoid any bias the survey has a consistent table formatting for all the taxonomies.
 Presentation of the taxonomies took the form of uniform tables.
 The top-tier categories are set in header rows with the same blue color background.
 The second tier follows in the next row with categories in a bold font and specific threat actions in a bulleted list for the third tier.
 The survey mitigates further bias by presenting the taxonomies in a randomly chosen order.

 The survey includes only the first two levels of the more complex taxonomies to keep respondent review time to a minimum.
 Both NIST and ENISA have three or more tiers that can be both overwhelming and tedious to review.
 The top two tiers list all the major threat categories for each taxonomy.
 However, the taxonomies presented without the third tier are likely to have lower ratings for completeness.
-This effect can be even more profound when the clarity of the top tier categories is low, indicating a respondent would not be able to infer the types of threats in a category without them explicitly listed.
+This effect can be even more profound when the clarity of the top-tier categories is low, indicating a respondent would not be able to infer the types of threats in a category without them explicitly listed.
 Reducing the threat actions in the OTT was also necessary for repetitive actions using similar methods.
 For example, reducing the eleven Application Exploitation actions with different attack methods into a single threat action in the Technical Threat category saves review time without detracting from the threat event.
 The length of the taxonomies was a likely factor in completing the survey.
 Fifteen percent of the respondents failed to complete review of all four taxonomies.
 The OTT had the most responses with about ten more than the other taxonomies.
 See Appendix B for a complete view of each taxonomy in the same presentation format and order.

 The characteristics chosen for evaluation include completeness, complexity, and clarity.
 These traits were chosen for evaluation because they are ubiquitous, descriptive words and encompass the individual characteristics that make a taxonomy a useful tool for communication.
 Therefore, respondents did not receive definitions for the traits.
 The rating score for each of these characteristics consists of a weighted scale from 1 to 5, from worst to best, with the following common descriptions: Not at all, Slightly, Moderately, Quite, Extreme.
 The weighted answers provide a quick method for scoring and comparing the taxonomies.